Register file: Microarchitecture

 The MIPS uses multiple register files as well.
-The R8000 floating-point unit had two copies of the floating-point register file, each with four write and four read ports, and wrote both copies at the same time with a context switch.
-However, it did not support integer operations, and the integer register file still remained as such.
-Later, shadow register files were abandoned in newer designs in favor of the embedded market.
+The R8000 floating-point unit has two copies of the floating-point register file, each with four write and four read ports, and wrote both copies at the same time with a context switch.
+However, it did not support integer operations, and the integer register file still remained unchanged.
+Later, due to the demands of the embedded market, shadow register files were abandoned in newer designs.

 The SPARC uses a "Shadow Register File Architecture" as well for its high-end line.
-It has up to 4 copies of integer register files (future, retired, scaled, and scratched, each containing 7 read 4 write port) and 2 copies of the floating point register file.
-However, unlike Alpha and x86, they are located in the backend as a retire unit right after its out-of-order unit and renaming register files.
+It has up to four copies of integer register files (future, retired, scaled, and scratched, each containing seven read and four write ports) and two copies of the floating point register file.
+However, unlike Alpha and x86, they are located in the back end as a retire unit right after the out-of-order unit and the register renaming unit.
 The shadow registers do not load instructions during instruction fetching and decoding stages and a context switch is unnecessary in this design.

 IBM uses the same mechanism as many major microprocessors, deeply merging the register file with the decoder, but its register files work independently of the decoder side and do not involve context switching, which is different from Alpha and x86.
-Most of its register files do not only serve its dedicated decoder, but up to the thread level.
-For example, POWER8 has up to 8 instruction decoders, but up to 32 register files of 32 general purpose registers each (4 read and 4 write ports) to facilitate simultaneous multithreading, as its parallel instructions cannot be used across any other register file due to the lack of a context switch.
+Most of its register files do not only serve its dedicated decoder, but also serve up to the thread level.
+For example, POWER8 has up to eight instruction decoders, but up to 32 register files of 32 general purpose registers each (four read and four write ports) to facilitate simultaneous multithreading, as its parallel instructions cannot be used across any other register file due to the lack of a context switch.

 In the x86 processor line, a typical pre-486 CPU did not have an individual register file, as all general purpose registers worked directly with the decoder, and the x87 push stack was located within the floating-point unit itself.
 Starting with the Pentium, a typical Pentium-compatible x86 processor is integrated with one copy of a single-port architectural register file containing 6 general-purpose registers, 4 control registers, 8 debug registers (two reserved), 1 stack pointer register, 1 stack base register, 1 instruction pointer, 1 flags register, and 6 segment registers.